jackwkinsey/nodecraft-hiring-challenge/frontend/README.md

 Must complete all of these challenges:

-- [ ] Fix any functional issues with the component that don’t match Vue 3 Component standards and best  pracices outline on the Vue 3 Docs.
+- [x] Fix any functional issues with the component that don’t match Vue 3 Component standards and best practices outline on the Vue 3 Docs.
-- [ ] Fix the dropdown menu from remaining open always after a hero selection is made.
+- [x] Fix the dropdown menu from remaining open always after a hero selection is made.
 - [ ] Ensure all hero stats equal a sum of `20` plus the current amount of bonus.
 This total should never be above `25` with the bonus included.
-- [ ] Add keyboard controls for the drop down hero select button and menu item to be accessible
+- [x] Add keyboard controls for the drop down hero select button and menu item to be accessible
 - [ ] Fix the image so it matches the rounding of its container and doesn’t change width/height when it changes

 Please complete at least 2 of these additional challenges: